 It’s a really nice way to reinforce key grammar or vocabulary concepts.
 Try it out with your students:

-#3: Backs to the Board Whiteboard Game
+#3: Error Correction Whiteboard Game

 #4: Draw an Idiom